Tangible reduction in learning sample complexity with large classical samples and small quantum system: Introduction

-{\em Introduction.}---Many celebrated quantum algorithms have shown promise for the quantum computational speedup~\cite{Shor97,Grover97,Harrow09}.
-However, apart from requiring considerable computational resources needed for the main calculation, many of them involve high costs for introducing ``big'' classical data into quantum states, for example, by accessing an imaginary quantum gadget called quantum random-access memory (QRAM)~\footnote{An efficient QRAM algorithm named bucket-brigade algorithm has also been developed~\cite{Giovannetti08-1,Giovannetti08-2}.
-Nevertheless, despite its promise, its realizability remains controversial.
-This has been argued in detail in Ref.~\cite{Aaronson15} (Ref.~\cite{Arunachalam15} and Chap.~$5$ of Ref.~\cite{Ciliberto2018} provide additional details on this issue).}.
-Therefore, researchers in the field of quantum computation are unlikely to decisively state that {\em tangible} quantum (learning) speedups can be achieved with noisy intermediate-scale quantum (NISQ) technologies~\cite{Preskill2018,Arute2019}.
+Many celebrated quantum algorithms have shown promise for the quantum computational speedup~\cite{Shor99,Grover97,Harrow09}.
+However, apart from requiring considerable computational resources needed for the main calculation, many of them involve high costs for introducing ``big'' classical data into quantum states, for example, by accessing a useful quantum gadget, called quantum random-access memory (QRAM).
+An efficient QRAM algorithm, named bucket-brigade algorithm, has been developed~\cite{Giovannetti08-1,Giovannetti08-2}.
+Nevertheless, despite its promise for usefulness, it has some caveats related to physical resources and its ability to correct errors.
+This has been argued by S. Aaronson in Ref.~\cite{Aaronson15}.
+Thus, it is still unclear whether the bucket-brigade QRAM can be a prototype.
+This issue is well known in quantum computation and quantum machine learning (QML) (see Ref.~\cite{Arunachalam15} and Chap.~$5$ of Ref.~\cite{Ciliberto2018} for additional details on this issue).
+Therefore, researchers in the field of quantum computation and/or QML are unlikely to decisively state that {\em tangible} quantum (learning) speedups can be achieved with noisy intermediate-scale quantum (NISQ) technologies~\cite{Preskill2018,Arute2019}, when a large superposition of data is required.
 In this context, it is now highly desirable to show the possibility of achieving NISQ-technology-based speedups, namely, without using excessively large data superposition or, equivalently, without accessing the bucket-brigade QRAM.

 Toward this end, one promising approach is to consider a classical-quantum hybrid architecture and identify the optimal interplay between classical and quantum strategies.
 Such approaches have received increasing attention, an example being the consideration of variational formulations~\cite{Peruzzo14,Mcclean16,Khoshaman18,Zhu18,Havlivcek19}.
-Here, we devise an intriguing type of hybrid architecture, one in which [{\bf S.1}] the large input data remain classical but a small-scale quantum system is employed and [{\bf S.2}] quantum advantages are NISQ-compatible~\cite{Yoo14,Lee19,Bang19-1}.
-The motivation and background of this study are similar to those of the recent Refs.~\cite{Dunjko18,Harrow2020}.
+Here, we devise an intriguing type of hybrid architecture, in which the input data remain classical but a small-scale quantum system is employed.
+Such an architecture differs from those of other classical-quantum hybridization, however it will render the task suitable for the NISQ implementation without requiring an excessively large superposition of the inputs, or equivalently, the bucket-brigade QRAM~\cite{Yoo14,Lee19,Bang19-1}.
+The motivation and background of this study are similar to those of the recent works in Refs.~\cite{Dunjko18,Harrow2020}.